 What Else Needs To Be In A Tank Of A Desert Rain Frog?

 Desert rain frogs do not require many things in their tank.
-Because of being nocturnal animals, desert tree frogs come out of the substrate at night.
+Because of being nocturnal animals, desert rain frogs come out of the substrate at night.
 However, you should keep the décor items and the tank as simple as possible.

-As desert tree frogs are pretty playful, you can keep décor items in the tank.
+As desert rain frogs are pretty playful, you can keep décor items in the tank.
 Do not forget to add barks, branches, hideouts, rocks, fake or live plants, and so on.
 Make sure that your pet frog will not get injured by the sharp edges of décor items.

 For the safety of your frog, you should choose lightweight décor items.
 Moreover, you should keep a water dish with fresh water.
 Besides, you can keep a water sprayer.
 Also, a thermometer and a humidifier are some must-to-keep things.